A Complete Guide to Naming Your Law Firm (With Examples)

 The process of naming your law firm can be overwhelming.
 If you’d like to get some professional help with deciding how to name a law firm, you can use a law firm branding consultant.
 A professional branding consultant helps you develop a law firm brand and name that’s right for you, your clients, and your business.
 You can find a consultant via our Clio Certified Consultants page.

-Jog your creativity with these law firm name examples
+Jog your creativity with these examples

-Creative names for law firms
+Creative names

 You can use these examples of non-traditional law firm names* to inspire your brainstorming process.
 Remember, always check if you can use a brand name or trade name for your law firm in your state: